-To ensure that dealings are not carried out at a time when other price-sensitive information may be known, directors and officers must at all times obtain permission from the chairman, Group chief executive or Group financial director, as the case may be, before dealing in the shares of the Group.
-The company secretary is notified of any share dealings and, in conjunction with the corporate sponsor, publishes the details for dealings in the Group's shares by directors and officers that have been approved on the SENS of the JSE Limited.
+To ensure that dealings are not carried out at a time when other price-sensitive information may be known, directors and officers must at all times obtain permission from the chairman, Group chief executive or Group financial director before dealing in the shares of the Group.
+The company secretary is notified of any share dealings and, in conjunction with the corporate sponsor, publishes the details for approved dealings in the Group's shares by directors and officers on the SENS of the JSE Limited.